sudjunior/sudjunior/README.md

 - 👋 Hi, I’m @sudjunior
-- 👀 I’m interested in PHP, Python, JavaScript, SQL
+- 👀 I’m interested in PHP and Laravel Project
 - 🌱 I’m currently learning PHP, Python, Laravel 11
-- 💞️ I’m looking to collaborate on PHP, Kodi Addons
+- 💞️ I’m looking to collaborate on PHP, Kodi Addons, SQL, JavaScript

 <!---
 sudjunior/sudjunior is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.